-This activity includes placement in existing structured activities that includes High School, GED, Adult Basic Education, Literacy, English as a Second Language and post secondary education.
+This activity includes placement in existing structured activities that such as High School, GED, Adult Basic Education (ABE), Literacy, English as a Second Language and post secondary education.
 High School, GED, English as a second language and Adult Basic Education classes are operated by the County Board of Education.
 In some counties, private not-for-profit groups offer this type of activity with Workforce Investment Board (WIB) funding.
-Individuals in college and other post-secondary activities must use private funds, existing grants (PELL), and loans to cover the cost of tuition, books, and fees.
-Skills training may be paid after all other resources are exhausted for vocational training (not including college).
+Individuals in college and other post-secondary activities must use private funds, existing grants such as PELL, and loans to cover the cost of tuition, books, and fees.
+Skills training may be paid after all other resources are exhausted for vocational training not including college.

 Individuals under the age of 30 without a High School Diploma or GED are required to enter remedial or secondary education activities if they are not working part time or involved in another activity.
-Individuals who are already in college courses are expected to continue participating, or, as required, participate in another activity.
-Individuals are required to participate a minimum of 6 hours per week or 24 hours of classroom time in a four week period.
+Individuals who are already in college courses are expected to continue participating or, as required, participate in another activity.
+Individuals are required to participate a minimum of six hours per week or 24 hours of classroom time in a four week period.

 Only those scheduled to attend classes at least 24 hours each month will receive reimbursement for transportation.
-Non-exempt ABAWD individuals attending class less than 20 hours a week are required to participate in another activity to meet the 20 hour participation requirement.
+Non-exempt ABAWD individuals who attend class less than 20 hours a week are required to participate in another activity to meet the 20-hour participation requirement.

-The FSE&T Worker must refer individuals to the appropriate program such as ABE, GED, post-secondary, and must monitor progress on a monthly basis.
-A time sheet (OFS-TS-12) must be completed for each month's participation and signed by each service provider.
-The FSE&T Worker must also work with participants to help eliminate barriers to participation by making referrals to other services available in the community.
-The FSE&T Worker must work with each service provider to determine the level of progress being made.
-If satisfactory progress is not made, a penalty may be applied.
+The SNAP E&T Worker must refer individuals to the appropriate program, such as ABE, GED, or post-secondary, and must monitor progress on a monthly basis.
+A time sheet, DFA-TS-12, must be completed for each month's participation and signed by each service provider.
+The SNAP E&T Worker must also work with participants to help eliminate barriers to participation by making referrals to other services available in the community.
+The SNAP E&T Worker must work with each service provider to determine the level of progress being made.
+If satisfactory progress is not made the client may be subject to a penalty.
 See Section 13.6.

-Individuals who participate in these activities are expected to improve basic functioning levels and/or obtain their GED.
-Upon completion individuals may be required to enter either the Job Skills/Vocational Training or EIP.
+Individuals who participate in these activities are expected to improve basic functioning levels and/or obtain a GED.
+Upon completion, individuals may be required to enter either the Job Skills/Vocational Training or EIP.